atomix/atomix/README.md

 200 OK
 ```

-CopyCat doesn't require that commands be submitted via an endpoint.
+Copycat doesn't require that commands be submitted via an endpoint.
 Rather than
 submitting commands via the HTTP endpoint, simply construct a `CopyCatContext`
 instance and submit commands directly to the cluster via the context.